 Unfortunately, these symptoms returned in June 2016 but were worse than before and now included severe pain during ovulation as well as menstruation.
 These symptoms became debilitating and caused considerable stress and anxiety.
 I was then referred by my GP to an excellent NHS endometriosis clinic.

 In September 2016 I began treatment with Cara and was immediately made to feel at ease when discussing my condition and any other areas in my life that may have been relevant.
-Cara has always been very professional, sensitive and incredibly supportive throughout my treatment.
+Cara has always been very professional, sensitive, and incredibly supportive throughout my treatment.
 In conjunction with a few tweaks in my diet, the treatment has resulted in my symptoms being fully manageable after 12 months.
-I no longer suffer with dreadful pain, flooding and the associated stress of endometriosis.
+I no longer suffer from dreadful pain, flooding, and the associated stress of endometriosis.

 I now have my life back.’